aijeannie/aijeannie.github.io/docs/Whitelisting/IpAddress.md

 Ensure these IP address ranges are included in your firewall or proxy server settings to facilitate communication between AI Jeannie and Azure OpenAI.

->*Note:* For further reference, please refer to the: https://support.atlassian.com/organization-administration/docs/ip-addresses-and-domains-for-atlassian-cloud-products/
+>*Note:* For further reference, please refer to the: [IP addresses and domains for Atlassian cloud products](https://support.atlassian.com/organization-administration/docs/ip-addresses-and-domains-for-atlassian-cloud-products/ )

 Here is the reference screenshot for configuring IP addresses on Azure OpenAI Provider: